AndreiFtech/WD-SW-School/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project? <br> The project I made is similar to the official school page of FEU Tech that shows the <br> directors and teachers.
+It also shows the telephone number of the school.
-- Whats the purpose
+- Whats the purpose? <br> The purpose of this website is to show the students what type of school is FEU Tech.
-- What are key components
+- What are key components? <br> The key components I used in this website is MultiPage website showing the Home, About, <br> Phone Number, and the History of School.
-- What technology used and how it is used
+- What technology used and how it is used? <br> The technology I used here is VS Code and Bootstrap.

 ### Key Components
 <!-- TODO: List of Key Components -->